 “Engineers, fabricators, vendors, electricians, procurement—everyone played a part in getting us to this point,” he said.
 “It takes a lot of planning and support.
 It was a real team effort.

 On Aug.
 9, 2017 Fermi Research Alliance LLC, which operates Fermilab, awarded Kiewit/Alberici Joint Venture (KAJV) a contract to begin laying the groundwork for the excavation of LBNF, the facility that will support DUNE.
+The initial groundwork is expected to be finished in 2024.

 Approximately 875,000 tons of rock will be removed and conveyed to the surface, then moved to the Open Cut using a rock conveyor system.
 When installation of LBNF and DUNE equipment begins, every component, including the massive steel beams that will be used to build the cryostats, will go down the Ross Shaft.